RoeiRubach/Classic-Minesweeper-game-.NET/README.md

 # Minesweeper :school_satchel: :boom: :exclamation:

 This is a minesweeper game written with Visual Studio, C# programming, console application.
 Minesweeper is a single-player puzzle computer game.
 The objective of the game is to clear a rectangular board containing hidden "mines" or bombs without detonating any of them, with help from clues about the number of neighboring mines in each field.

 ## Final course project   :mortar_board:

+` EDIT: April-06-21 - I refactored the code using OOP `
 This was my first project ever made.
 Before I even learned OOP.
 This was for my first year, first semester, C#, final project.
 We had different options between which project to choose, I guess I was choosing Minesweeper because it felt like an interesting challenge.